-- Apply a light coating of clean transmission oil to the gasket of the new hydraulic system oil filter. - From beneath the tractor frame, remove the old hydraulic system filter by turning it counter-clockwise. - When performing the 200 hour filter change, clean the oil filter adapter. - Install the new filter.
-Turn the filter clockwise, by hand, until the gasket contacts the surface of the filter adapter; then tighten the filter an additional 1/2 to 3/4 turn. - Clean area around the transmission oil fill plug to prevent debris from entering the transmission (Refer to Figure 43) and remove the plug. - Following the instructions previously provided in CHECKING TRANSMISSION/HYDRAULIC SYSTEM OIL LEVEL, refill the transmission with the clean salvaged oil or with new hydraulic oil. - Reinsert the oil fill plug into the transmission housing and turn clockwise until tight. - Start the engine and allow it to run for a few minutes.
+- From beneath the tractor frame, remove the old hydraulic system filter by turning it counter-clockwise. - When performing the 200 hour filter change, clean the oil filter adapter. - Install the new filter.
+Turn the filter clockwise, by hand, until the gasket contacts the surface of the filter adapter; then tighten the filter an additional 1/2 to 3/4 turn. - Clean the area around the transmission oil fill plug to prevent debris from entering the transmission (Refer to Figure 43) and remove the plug.

+- Following the instructions previously provided in CHECKING TRANSMISSION/HYDRAULIC SYSTEM OIL LEVEL, refill the transmission with the clean salvaged oil or with new hydraulic oil. - Reinsert the oil fill plug into the transmission housing and turn clockwise until tight. - Start the engine and allow it to run for a few minutes.
 Shut the engine off, then check for leaks and recheck the oil level in the transmission housing.